I wish to inspire readers, teachers, and book clubs to bake along with their reading and promote discussion about the books we've enjoyed.

 Bathsheba Everdeen is a stubborn but hardworking young woman who inherits her grandfather’s farm just as her once-dear friend falls into personal tragedy.
-Independently making a living in a man’s world leads her to arrogance and doubtful of ever finding marriage, she thinks love to be a joke and plays a foolish trick on a neighbor, unwittingly awakening love and obsession in a bachelor’s heart.
+Independently making a living in a man’s world leads her to arrogance and doubt about ever finding marriage.
+She thinks love to be a joke and plays a foolish trick on a neighbor, unwittingly awakening love and obsession in a bachelor’s heart.
 Then folly begets folly when a soldier with a tragic past and a flattering tongue comes to town, pushing Bathsheba’s buttons and making her forget all other marriage proposals for the excitement of his flattering, alluring suggestions.
 She forgets all about the kind-eyed shepherd and friend Gabriel Oak, who has helped her through repeated tragedies; patient, but honest, and ever at her side, until she sends him away.

 - Romantic dramas

 - Dramatic, foolish characters